rhockenbury/homebridge-ecowitt-weather-sensors/notes.md

 - set icon in package.json - DONE, but need to verify

-- util and windutil are duplicates -> Feature

-- look at package verificaiton  - https://github.com/homebridge/verified -> FEATURE

-- adapt more of example plugin for basic config files
+- adapt more of example plugin for basic top level config files

-- test harness?? -> build out tests - IN PROGRESS, for today

 - readme -> make "Tested devices" into table w/ photos - in progress

-- introduce validateMac to check if report published from accepted MAC -> FEATURE
-- possibly accept list of MACs???

 - could add https://developers.homebridge.io/HAP-NodeJS/classes/Service.html#AccessoryRuntimeInformation

 - recommend to use controller to view custom characteristics in README

+FEATURES

+- util and windutil are duplicates -> FEATURE
+- look at package verificaiton  - https://github.com/homebridge/verified -> FEATURE
 - time between weather data reports -> check and alert -> FEATURE
+- introduce validateMac to check if report published from accepted MAC -> FEATURE

+DONE

 - get data reports from git issues -> and use to test / validate -> got some, good enough for now
 - change repo name -> should be all good on this
+- test harness?? -> build out tests - IN PROGRESS, for today, good enough for now